kireiiiiiiii/ShootingStars/README.md

 -   Java Development Kit (JDK) installed on your system

+## Future goals/tasks

+-   Better target position generation (no overlaying with the score board, or on the edge of the frame)
+-   Random target rotation
+-   Better target hitbox (include the tips of the star, not just the center)
+-   SFX and music
+-   Add an exit button to the main screen

 ## Contact Information:

 -   If you have any questions, feedback, or issues with the game, please contact me on my instagram [@\_kireiiiiiiii](https://www.instagram.com/_kireiiiiiiii)